Hosting and bandwidth provided by WebCentrix.net.

 Where can I buy an eMac?

-To purchase upgrades, please visit site sponsor Other World Computing, which sells hard drives, memory, and more for the eMac and every other Mac.
+To purchase upgrades, visit site sponsor Other World Computing, which sells hard drives, memory, and more for the eMac and every other Mac.

 What are the default configurations of the eMac?